-150 clock hours, 5 occupational credits | Offered: Fall, Spring Prerequisite(s): Take TABE or have appropriate exemption.
+Prerequisite(s): Take TABE or have appropriate exemption.
 (Students exempt from developmental education based on Senate Bill 1720, identified by a test code of SBEX on their test score record, are exempt from TABE requirements.)

 Corequisite(s): COS 0400C, COS 0011.

-Required Grade: Pass with a C or better female, as well as safety precautions.
+Development of knowledge and skill in the use of scissors and razor for basic shaping and styling of hair on both male and female, as well as safety precautions.
 Lab fee.

-Development of knowledge and skill in the use of scissors and razor for basic shaping and styling of hair on both male and